High Time was the name of the project of repair, restoration and improvement launched at Holy Trinity church on Sunday 23rd May 2014.

 Visitors are welcomed in the church every day of the week, to learn more about Fareham’s heritage, to find a listening ear, or simply to enjoy an opportunity for rest or quiet reflection.

 Many weddings, baptisms and funerals take place here, as well as carol services or commemorations for schools and other local organizations.
-Each November the Civic Act of Remembrance is held at the War Memorial outside the church, followed by a special service in the church.

 The church is regularly used as a venue by a wide range of choirs, bands, orchestras and other musicians, and occasionally hosts art exhibitions.